World's largest free non-profit English language course

 1.3a.
 Explain why you think there are so many different names for a betting shop.

-Each time, during the course, that you find a verb that takes one of the following, add it to the list.
-We will look at them again in more detail later.
+Each time, during the course, that you find a verb that takes one of these structures, add it to the list.

-Here is an exercise for VERBS + gerund or infinitive.
-This is found in our free English language learning magazine ZAKMAG - free every month in your email to all LEARN ENGLISH WITH ZakWASHINGTON subscribers.
+Here is an exercise for VERBS + GERUND or INFINITIVE.
+This is found in our English language learning magazine ZAKMAG - free every month in your email to all LEARN ENGLISH WITH ZakWASHINGTON subscribers.

 WHAT TIME DO THEY START...